 1. Use Headings

-If you’re not using heading tags in your content, you’re missing out on a big piece of on-page SEO that can help you – especially when it comes to semantic search.
+If you’re not using heading tags in your content, you’re falling prey to one of the common SEO mistakes and missing out on a big piece of on-page SEO that can help you – especially when it comes to semantic search.
+On top of that, it makes your content and website less accessible to people who use screen readers.

 2. Craft a Unique Title Tag and Meta Description